Topolino’s Terrace Modified Character Meal Review

-Breakfast à la Art with Mickey & Friends at Topolino’s Terrace is now the only character meal at Walt Disney World.
-In this WDW dining review, we’ll share photos & video of the modified character dining experience, commentary as to whether it’s worth your time and money, pros & cons, food pics, and other info.
+Breakfast Á la Art with Mickey & Friends at Topolino’s Terrace is one of a few physically-distanced character meals at Walt Disney World.
+In this WDW dining review, we’ll share photos & video of the modified experience, commentary as to whether it’s worth your time and money, pros & cons, food pics, and info.
+(Updated January 24, 2021.)

 Of course, the nature of the character “interactions” are different at the modified meal, but that’s something we’ll address later in this review.

 Atmosphere is another advantage offered by Topolino’s Terrace — Flavors of the Riviera, which is light, airy, and inviting.
 As noted above, this rooftop restaurant is the resort’s Signature Dining, and it shows.
 The dining room and decor are all elegant and refined (but without pretension), and the views are breathtaking.

 Topolino’s Terrace — Flavors of the Riviera is also a totally different experience for breakfast and dinner–both are highly recommended.

 Now let’s discuss our experience with the modified character meal.
 Per our Topolino’s Terrace tradition, we arrived for the first seating on (re)opening day.
 In fact, we were the first guests at Disney’s Riviera Resort, and for a while, the only party in the restaurant.

 Topolino’s Terrace — Flavors of the Riviera is one of the restaurants offering Mobile Check-In, and we opted to test that out.
 Mobile Check-In worked flawlessly for us…but was probably unnecessary.
 We were actually the first guests in Walt Disney World history to use it, and one of the managers took our photo next to the sign.

 For the first 20 minutes, we were the only guests in Topolino’s Terrace.
 (There were a lot of Cast Members and management, so the restaurant never felt eerily empty.)